About The Group

 Linda Gatson.
 Because of the prevalence of SPAM, be sure to put the words TAI CHI GROUP in the subject line.

-Formal Tai Chi Class Information
+Formal Tai Chi Class Information - EXPANDED TO NINE WEEKS!

-Eight-week Tai Chi instructional sessions are offered during the Fall and Spring semesters through
+Nine-week Tai Chi instructional sessions are offered during the Fall and Spring semesters through

 the Campus Recreation